abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 > The *interesting* collections, the collections that we want to talk about in the first place, are the *collections that are the source and target of functions*.

 Let's think again about the set of all sets that don't contain themselves.
-Besides being the cause of Russell paradox, this set is quite useless (if we don't count causing paradoxes as useful).
-And if we dig into it, we eventually discover the reason for this: there are no functions from any other set to this set, so *we cannot get to it* from anywhere.
+Besides being the cause of Russell paradox, this set is quite useless (unless we count causing paradoxes as useful).
+And if we dig into it, we eventually discover why: there are no functions from any other set to this set, so *we cannot get to it* from anywhere.
 And, conversely, we cannot get anywhere from it.
+This set is a oasis at the center of the dessert... or perhaps a little dessert in the center of big oasis...
+Contact me if you can think of some good metaphor.

 <!--